by Sasha Alyson

 What’s the beef here?
 That Pakistani families didn’t do what the Europeans wanted them to do?
 Perhaps we should review the point of cash transfers.
 Buying land and paying off debts are good uses of cash, possibly smarter than to pay for bottom-quality schooling, which is the only schooling available in many regions.
 Let’s suppose that 2/3 of the funds were used in ways that genuinely benefited the families.
 We could look a long time before finding an aid project to match that.

 Sometimes they do.
 That’s a legitimate point to raise, so let’s take a closer look.

-First, if we see this as repayment of a debt which the former colonial powers owe to the countries which they looted in so many ways, then we (I’m an American) don’t get to say, “We earnestly wish to repay this debt, but it would be bad for you, so we’ll keep it.”
+First, if we see this as repayment of a debt which the former colonial powers owe to the countries which they looted in so many ways, then we (I’m writing as an American) don’t get to say, “We earnestly wish to repay this debt, but it would be bad for you, so we’ll keep it.”
+Nor: “We’ll just give it to ourselves, but we’ll buy you something nice.”
 We should look for ways to repay which don’t do further harm.
 But there’s just no evidence of dependency, in part because….

 Now let’s look at actual evidence.
 Cash transfers have been studied in many contexts and countries.
 Overall, they contribute to small but measurable increases in work levels and productivity.

-Most important of all, if foreign aid is invested in cash transfers, it is no longer available to undermine societies in the many ways described on this website.
+Most important of all, if foreign aid were abolished and the money instead was paid as cash transfers, it is no longer available to undermine societies in the many ways described on this website.
 (See our story about Bribes, for starters.)

 “Cash transfers will be difficult to administer, with lots of leakage and double-dipping.”